odoo/documentation/content/applications/finance/fiscal_localizations/germany.rst

 the GoBD.
 It can be, for example, in XLS, CSV, XML, Lotus 123, SAP-format, AS/400-format, or else.
 Odoo supports the CSV and XLS-export of financial data out-of-the-box.
-The GoBD **recommends** the export in a specific XML-based GoBD-format (see "Ergänzende Informationen zur Datenntträgerüberlassung" §3) but it is not binding.
+The GoBD **recommends** the export in a specific XML-based GoBD-format (see "Ergänzende Informationen zur Datenträgerüberlassung" §3) but it is not binding.

 What is the role and meaning of the compliance certification?
 -------------------------------------------------------------